Cocorico (comedy duo): Personal life

 Although Endo and Tanaka were childhood friends, at their early days as a comedy duo their relationship wasn't good.
-Hosei Tsukitei related that at those times at Gaki no Tsukai backstage had difficulties to talk with Cocorico members when the three were together.
-Endo and Tanaka didn't liked when Housei talked only to one of them.
+Housei Tsukitei related that at those times at Gaki no Tsukai backstage had difficulties to talk with Cocorico members when the three were together.
+Endo and Tanaka didn't like when Housei talked only to one of them.
 Their friendship was recovered with the time passing.

 Endo married Japanese tarento Chiaki Fujimoto in July 2002.
-6 years later, they divorced in December 2007.
+They divorced in December 2007.
 They have a daughter, Iroha, born in May 2003.
-In 2015, he later remarried a woman who was an ex-manager of Tsutomu Sekine.
+In 2015, he remarried a woman who was an ex-manager of Tsutomu Sekine.
 Their first son was born in the summer of 2016.

 Tanaka married Japanese model Shie Kohinata in 2003 and had two sons, born in 2004 and 2008.
-According to Kohinata in Waratte Iitomo! they hadn't a dating period before marrying.
-They later divorced in May 2017 and Tanaka got the custody of the children.
+According to Kohinata in Waratte Iitomo! they hadn't dated before marrying.
+They divorced in May 2017 and Tanaka got the custody of the children.

 Both Cocorico members were awarded at the Best Father Yellow Ribbon Awards, Tanaka in 2013 and Endo in 2018.

 In 2021, Endo adopted two dogs and named them "Coco" and "Rico", inspired by the duo's name.